Kurt Roper: Career

 Roper's coaching career started as a graduate assistant at the University of Tennessee in 1996, working on defense, especially the defensive backs, and special teams.
 While the Volunteers prepared for a national championship, Roper decided to follow Tennessee offensive coordinator David Cutcliffe to Mississippi, where Roper would spend six years as an offensive assistant under Cutcliffe at head coach.
-Amongst those coached by Roper during this time was the first pick of the 2004 NFL Draft, quarterback Eli Manning.
+Amongst those coached by Roper during this time was the first pick of the 2004 NFL draft, quarterback Eli Manning.
 During these years Ole Miss went 44–29, including a 10-3 2003 campaign which was its best record since 1971.

 In 2005 Roper coached quarterbacks for Kentucky under head coach Rich Brooks and offensive coordinator Joker Phillips.

 Roper joined up again with Cutcliffe in 2006 when Phillip Fulmer named him an assistant coach for running backs.
 Amongst those coached by Roper was Arian Foster.
 Roper left in 2008, when David Cutcliffe was named head coach at Duke, he followed as the Blue Devils' offensive coordinator.

 At Duke, Roper coached Thad Lewis from 2008 to 2009.
 Lewis set many records at Duke and finished his career as the school's all-time leader in pass attempts (1,510), pass completions (877), passing yards (10,065) and passing touchdowns (67).

 From 2010 to 2012 Roper coached Sean Renfree.
 Duke averaged 381.3 yards per game in 2010, the most for the Blue Devils since their 1989 ACC championship team.
 In 2013, Roper was a finalist for the Broyles Award, given annually to the nation's top college football assistant coach.

 On December 6, 2015, Roper was hired to serve as offensive coordinator on Will Muschamp's staff at South Carolina.

 On January 3, 2018, Roper was hired to serve as quarterbacks coach at Colorado.
 He served as quarterbacks coach for the first eleven games of the 2018 season, until Mike MacIntyre was fired, when he was named interim head coach for the final game of the 2018 season.

+On December 30, 2024, Roper was elevated to offensive coordinator/quarterbacks coach at NC State, replacing Robert Anae.